aws/sagemaker-hyperpod-training-adapter-for-nemo/README.md

 from the root directory of the repository.
 Once the build is complete a `/dist` folder will be generated and populated with the resulting `.whl` object.

-## Installing HyperPodNemoAdapter
+## Installing Amazon SageMaker HyperPod training adapter for NeMo

 ### Pip

-HyperPodNemoAdapter can be installed using the Python package installer (pip) by running the command
+The Amazon SageMaker HyperPod training adapter for NeMo can be installed using the Python package installer (pip) by running the command

 ```bash